Contextual Learning for Anomaly Detection in Tabular Data: Related Works

 Orthogonal to these, subspace anomaly detection methods aim to discover subsets of features or projections where anomalies become more apparent.
 Classical examples include axis-parallel subspace approaches~\cite{kriegel2009outlier}, projection pursuit, and local subspace analysis~\cite{aggarwal2013outlier, sathe2016subspace}.
 These methods, including randomized hashing~\cite{sathe2016subspace}, avoid modeling the full joint distribution by seeking dimensions that isolate outliers.
 However, they typically treat all features equally and do not distinguish between context and behavioral attributes.

 In contrast, context-aware or conditional anomaly detection explicitly models how behavioral features deviate from expected values \emph{given} a specific context~\cite{song2007conditional, stein2020unsupervised}.
 For instance, CADENCE~\cite{amin2019cadence} models the conditional probability of discrete events within high-cardinality logs, and cross-linked VAEs~\cite{shulman2020crosslinked} disentangle context and content in anomaly scoring.
 Similarly, kernel mixture networks~\cite{kim2023conditional} estimate flexible context-conditioned distributions in sensor data.
-These approaches highlight the benefits of modeling conditional distributions over global joint distributions in heterogeneous environments, but they often assume that the context is known a priori, or restrict themselves to domains like time-series or event logs.
+These approaches highlight the benefits of modeling conditional distributions over global joint distributions in heterogeneous environments, but they often assume that the context is known a priori, or restrict themselves to domains like time series or event logs.

 Our work builds on this literature in three key ways.
-First, we target tabular data—a setting with less structure and no predefined context—making the task of identifying and modeling contextual dependencies significantly more challenging.
-Second, unlike methods that rely on dual encoders or complex density estimators, we propose a lightweight yet effective Conditional Wasserstein Autoencoder (CWAE) that models $P(\text{content} | \text{context})$ using a simple reconstruction loss and MMD regularization.
-Third, we introduce a practical, unsupervised context selection strategy based on early validation loss, allowing our method to automatically discover useful contextual features without supervision.
-We show that this strategy improves anomaly detection performance across a diverse benchmark suite, demonstrating that meaningful contextual structure often exists---even when not explicitly labeled---and can be effectively leveraged with minimal complexity.
+First, we target tabular data—a setting with less inherent structure and no predefined context—making the identification and modeling of contextual dependencies significantly more challenging.
+Second, unlike prior methods that rely on dual encoders or complex density estimators, we propose a lightweight yet effective CWAE that models $P(\text{content} \mid \text{context})$ through a simple reconstruction objective with MMD regularization.
+Third, we introduce a practical, unsupervised context selection strategy based on early validation loss, allowing the framework to automatically discover informative context features without supervision.
+Together, these components form a unified \textit{contextual learning framework} for anomaly detection that is both conceptually simple and broadly applicable.
+This perspective reveals that meaningful contextual structure often exists even when not explicitly labeled, and that leveraging such structure can significantly enhance detection performance with minimal architectural complexity.